Polkadot Extension: How to Sign a Transaction Print

 2. It is the Polkadot browser extension asking you to sign a transaction.
 Here you can check the transaction details once again:

-NOTE: in the transaction details, the amount is displayed in Planck.
+In the transaction details, the amount is displayed in Planck.
 One DOT contains 10,000,000,000 Planck.
 You can read more about it in our article.

 3. To sign the transaction, enter your account password and click the "Sign the transaction" button: